 Key benchmark indices hit fresh intraday low in morning trade.
 The Nifty 50 index was trading slightly above it 11,500 mark.
 Auto shares saw major selling pressure.

 At 10:24 IST, the barometer index, the S&P BSE Sensex, was down 254.39 points or 0.65% at 38,643.07.
 The Nifty 50 index was down 72.85 points or 0.63% at 11,524.05.

 Selling was wide spread.
 The S&P BSE Mid-Cap index was down 0.92%.
 The S&P BSE Small-Cap index fell 0.91%.
 Both these indices underperformed the Sensex.

-The market breadth was negative.
-On BSE, 698 shares advanced and 1366 shares declined.
-A total of 118 shares were unchanged.
+The market breadth, indicating the overall health of the market, was weak.
+On the BSE, 482 shares rose and 1292 shares fell.
+A total of 86 shares were unchanged.

 Powered by Capital Market - Live News

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)